 Phone 07071-29 76185 (workshop)

 All workspaces at the University should, as a matter of principle, be arranged so as to minimize the risk of infection.
-A major component of this is the entry ban for all persons who currently or in the previous 14 days have had contact with a COVID-19 patient or who themselves currently have symptoms of a respiratory infection or fever, a cough, limb pain, or whose sense of smell or taste is impaired.
+A major component of this is the entry ban for all persons who currently or in the previous 14 days have had contact with a COVID-19 patient or who themselves currently have symptoms of a respiratory infection or a fever, a cough, a runny or congested nose, or whose sense of smell or taste is impaired.
 Insofar as two or more employees have to work in one room, the risk of infection must be minimized by observation of a distance of 1.5 meters, sufficient ventilation, and the use of transparent barriers where necessary.
 Alternating working hours in the workspace can also help to reduce the risk of infection in this case.
 Employees who are in a high-risk category for severe complications if they contract COVID-19 are asked to speak to their superior regarding the organization of their workspace.
 The Medical Service can offer advice in individual cases.
-In the rare cases that safe use of the workspace cannot be realized, the home office option is still available.
+In the rare cases that safe use of the workspace cannot be realized, the option to work from home is still available.

 If you need advice on your particular situation, please phone the University Medical Service, +49 7071 29-87092, for individual advice regarding your work and any possible arrangements which can be made regarding your workplace.
 Sick leave - documented by a doctor’s certificate - remains unaffected.

 The Deutsche Gesellschaft für Allgemeinmedizin und Familienmedizin (DEGAM) has issued current guidelines for the assessment of at-risk categories (updated: 27.03.2020).
 These guidelines state that the following conditions signify the greatest risk of complications in the case of a COVID-19 infection:

 According to the data we have, age alone (without pre-existing conditions) is a moderate risk factor from approximately 60 years of age.